 At the 2017 Annual Meeting of Shareholders, a large majority of our shareholders approved, on a non-binding basis, the holding of the non-binding vote on the compensation of our named executive officers on an annual basis.
-As previously disclosed, the Board of Directors and management determined to implement an annual advisory vote on the compensation of our named executive officers.
-As a result, we are including the non-binding advisory resolution approving the compensation of our named executive officers again in this Proxy Statement.
-See "Proposal Two" on page 67 of this Proxy Statement.
+We are including the non-binding advisory resolution approving the compensation of our named executive officers in this Proxy Statement.
+See "Proposal Two" on page 69 of this Proxy Statement.

-As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the subsequent rules and regulations promulgated by the SEC, we are including a non-binding advisory resolution approving the compensation of our named executive officers.
-The vote on this proposal will be non-binding on us and the Board and will not be construed as overruling a decision by us or the Board of Directors.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the subsequent rules and regulations promulgated by the SEC, require a non-binding advisory resolution approving the compensation of our named executive officers, which we have implemented on an annual basis.
+The vote on this proposal is non-binding, and will not be construed as overruling a decision by the Company or the Board of Directors.
 This vote will not create or imply any change to our fiduciary duties or create or imply any additional fiduciary duties for us or the Board of Directors.
 However, the Board of Directors values the opinions that our shareholders express in their votes and will consider the outcome of the vote when making future decisions on named executive officer compensation as it deems appropriate.

-At the 2019 Annual Meeting of Shareholders, approximately 96.8% of the shares cast on the proposal were voted for the non-binding advisory resolution approving the compensation of our named executive officers.
+At the 2020 Annual Meeting of Shareholders, approximately 97% of the shares cast on the proposal were voted for the non-binding advisory resolution approving the compensation of our named executive officers.
 The Board of Directors believes that the voting results indicate our shareholders' approval of our named executive officer compensation objectives, program and rationale.
-The Board of Directors implemented the same objectives, program and rationale for the compensation of our named executive officers in fiscal year 2020, as disclosed in the "Compensation Discussion and Analysis", the compensation tables and the accompanying narrative on pages 28 through 62 in this Proxy Statement.
+The Board of Directors implemented the same objectives, program and rationale for the compensation of our named executive officers in fiscal year 2021, as disclosed in the "Compensation Discussion and Analysis", the compensation tables and the accompanying narrative on pages 28 through 64 in this Proxy Statement.